buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_BoundedCourseCommon.md

 # Pset_BoundedCourseCommon

-Properties for a bounded course.
+Properties for a bounded course.<!-- end of definition -->